-To Kick Start the building project to create an Arts Centre in South Herefordshire by regenerating a redundant building we require funding, initially, for supplying basic services, water, drainage, pad foundations for the new building and commencing our way forward to the redevelopment of the space.
+To Kick Start the building project; to create Artivarious - Arts and Crafts Community Centre on the South Herefordshire/Welsh Border; by regenerating a redundant building we have approached Calor for the funding which will supply water to the site, drainage and other services to the site together with pad foundations for the new building.
+This will commence our way forward to the redevelopment of the site.

 Steps we have achieved whilst working towards funding.

 In conjunction with applying for funding from Calor to carry out our initial kick start work, we have been in discussion with a local builder of refurbished module buildings to provide the new working space they are looking to supply the building to us at a very cost effective price.
 We have feedback as to how to approach our planning application and the detailed design drawings are being worked up for the builder and the planners.